sabihasharmin/CG-Calculator/README.md

-This CG calculator is based on the EEE courses of BSc Engineering in Islamic University of Technology.
+This CG calculator is based on the EEE courses of BSc Engineering at Islamic University of Technology.